 Although various factors contribute to the loss of work capacity, WMSD has proved to be one of the most important.
-This study is a short review to point out the most affected body parts and evaluate absenteeism and presenteeism as harm outcomes resulting from musculoskeletal disorders.
+This study is a short review to point out the most affected body parts and Rosado A. S. et al., 2021.
+Work-related musculoskeletal disorder and its costs: a short review.

+evaluate absenteeism and presenteeism as harm outcomes resulting from musculoskeletal disorders.